willuhmjs/svelte-bounding-box/README.md

 ## Usage

-1. Import the `BoundingBox` component in your Svelte file:
+1. Import the `BoundingBox` component and the interfaces in your Svelte file:
     ```svelte
     <script>
         import BoundingBox from "$lib/BoundingBox.svelte";
+        import type { Coordinates, Dimensions, Box } from "$routes/+page.svelte";
     </script>
     ```